Gift Acceptance Policy

 - the value or importance of the gift to the staff member.

-- Prizes or awards granted by professional organisations to a staff member may be accepted by the relevant staff member without the prior approval of their line manager, and are not required to be recorded in the University Gift Register.
+- Prizes or awards granted by professional organisations to a staff member may be accepted by the relevant staff member without the prior approval of their line manager, and are not required to be recorded in the Gift Register through Kuhukuhu (Financial Services: Gift Register).

 - The acceptance of any gift of artwork for the University’s art collection is subject to the prior approval of the Vice-Chancellor in accordance with the Art Collection Policy.

-- With the exception of prizes or awards granted in accordance with clause 14 of this policy, where the value of a gift accepted from an external party is estimated by the relevant line manager to exceed $100 the details of the gift must be recorded by the recipient in the University Gift Register; where several gifts have been accepted from the same external party by several staff members at one time, they must be treated as one gift and the collective value calculated and recorded accordingly.
+- With the exception of prizes or awards granted in accordance with clause 14 of this policy, where the value of a gift accepted from an external party is estimated by the relevant line manager to exceed $100 the details of the gift must be recorded by the recipient in the Gift Register through Kuhukuhu (Financial Services: Gift Register); where several gifts have been accepted from the same external party by several staff members at one time, they must be treated as one gift and the collective value calculated and recorded accordingly.

 - Where a decision has been made to either accept or decline a non-monetary gift, the intended recipient must ensure that the provider is appropriately informed and acknowledged.